 A responsible supplier, exercising due diligence, will take reasonable steps to:

 - acquire and keep up-to-date knowledge of electrical safety matters;

 - gain an understanding of the nature of the operations of the business and generally of the hazards and risks associated with those operations, including understanding the risks the equipment they sell may have;

 - ensure that the business has available for use, and uses, appropriate resources and processes to eliminate or minimise risks to electrical safety;

 - ensure that the business has appropriate processes for receiving and considering information regarding incidents, hazards and risks and responding in a timely way to that information;

 - ensure that the business has, and implements, processes for complying with any legislation relating to the sale of electrical equipment; and,

-- verify the provision and use of the resources and processes mentioned in paragraphs (c) to (e).
+- verify the provision and use of the resources and processes mentioned above.